novatr9/SEM_PGS/MoBA_chronicles.md

 ## 20.12.23

-Singularities work on the cluster but not on
+Singularities work on the cluster but not on TSD rooms This [paper](https://www.biorxiv.org/content/10.1101/2022.06.23.496289v2) contains the QC steps for MoBa

 ## 18.12.23